LibraryOfCongress/api.congress.gov/ExpandedBillEndpointDocumentation.md

     - `<count>` (e.g. 48)
       - The number of amendments to the bill or resolution.
     - `<url>` (e.g. **api.data.gov/congress/v3/bill/117/hr/3076/amendments**)
       - A referrer URL to the amendments level of the bill API.
+Click [here](#amendments-level) for more information about the amendments level.
 - `<textVersions>`
   - Parent container for text of the bill or resolution.
 Read more [About Legislation Text](https://www.congress.gov/help/legislation-text) on Congress.gov.
   - The `<textVersions>` element may include the following children:
     - `<count>` (e.g. 7)
       - The number of texts for the bill or resolution.
     - `<url>` (e.g. **api.data.gov/congress/v3/bill/117/hr/3076/text**)
       - A referrer URL to the text level of the bill API.
+Click [here](#text-level) for more information about the text level.
 -  `<latestAction>`
     - Parent container for the latest action taken by the House, Senate, or the President on the bill or resolution.
 The `<latestAction>` element may include the following children:
       - `<actionDate>` (e.g. 2022-04-06)